 Yesterday I spent most of the day updating my website.
 No big deal you might think but I never thought that such a simple task would end up being so challenging.
-Going through all of my recent work and picking what makes it to the website was a very painful yet enlighting process in many ways that I thought I could share some ideas with you on how to make your website stronger.
+Going through all of my recent work and picking what makes it to the website was a very painful yet enlighting process in many ways, not only that but the S.E,O and technical side of it is so important that I thought I could share some ideas with you on how to make your website stronger.

-I’m sure most of you understand that your website is the front window to you and your business and the online version of yourself.
+I’m sure most of you understand that your website is the front window to your photography and the online version of yourself.
 If you share this view, then you want it to look as shiny, tidy and striking as possible so people stay interested and decide to contact you.
 A messy, confusing, outdated, hard to navigate and scruffy looking website is your worse enemy even if you are the most gifted photographer out there.
-Ultimately, your website will attract the kind of people that feels identified with your visuals.
+Ultimately, your website will attract the kind of people that feel identified with your visuals.

 Here are 10 points that came to my mind while updating my website: